 Follow the steps below to create your OpenStack Canary:

-Log in to your Console.
+Step 1: Log in to your Console

-Step 2:
+Step 2: Add a new Canary

-1 - Click the Add icon.
+- Click the + Add icon.

-2 - Click Add New Canary.
+- Click Add New Canary.

-Select Add OpenStack Canary.
+Step 3: Select Add OpenStack Canary

-Step 4:
+Step 4: Download ZIP

 Click on Download Zip to download the OpenStack Canary archive to your local machine.

-Step 5:
+Step 5: Navigate to OpenStack

 Open the OpenStack Horizon UI and navigate to the "Images" page.

-Step 6:
+Step 6: Upload Canary image

 Upload your OpenStack Canary image to OpenStack.

-1. Specify an image name.
+- Specify an image name.

-2. Click "Choose file", browse to the OpenStack Canary Image QCOW2 file your extracted from the Zip in Step 4 (the file will end in .qcow2), and select it.
+- Click Choose file, browse to the OpenStack Canary Image QCOW2 file you extracted from the Zip in Step 4 (the file will end in .qcow2), and select it.

-3. Ensure Format is set to "QCOW2".
+- Ensure Format is set to "QCOW2".

-Step 7:
+Step 7: Launch Canary

-Select your newly uploaded Canary image and click "Launch".
+Select your newly uploaded Canary image and click Launch.

-Step 8:
+Step 8: Configure the instance

 Configure the instance details.

-1. Provide a name for the new Canary instance.
+- Provide a name for the new Canary instance.

 Configure the instance Source.

-1. Ensure the Boot Source is set to "Image".
+- Ensure the Boot Source is set to "Image".

-2. Allocate a volume of size 10GB (or more).
+- Allocate a volume of size 10GB (or more).

-3. Ensure your uploaded Canary image appears under "Allocated".
+- Ensure your uploaded Canary image appears under "Allocated".

-4. Click "Next" to proceed.
+- Click Next to proceed.

-Select the instance Flavour, we recommend "ds2G".
+Select the Instance Flavour, we recommend "ds2G".

 Allocate a network to your instance.
 The added network should allow at least outbound DNS traffic.

-Note: If you utilise a private network, you may need to attach a floating IP address later to allow outbound network connections.
+If you utilise a private network, you may need to attach a floating IP address later to allow outbound network connections.

-There is no need to configure additional network ports, if a network is selected (as above).
-Skip forward by clicking Next to reach the "Security Groups" page.
-Allocate an appropriate security group.
-We recommend a permissive group, to expose services configured on the Canary.
+There is no need to configure additional network ports if a network is selected (as above).
+Skip forward by clicking Next to reach the Security Groups page.

-You can now start the configured instance by clicking "Launch Instance".
+You can now start the configured instance by clicking Launch Instance.

-Step 9:
+Step 9: Confirm new Canary

-On your Console, you should see a pop up to confirm your new Canary.
+On your Console, you should see a pop-up to confirm your new Canary.

-2. Click Add Canary.
+- Click Add Canary.

-Step 10:
+Step 10: Manage your Canary

 Your Virtual Canary will boot and connect back to your Console.
 This may take a minute or two.

-You can set up your Virtual Canary from within your Console using the remote management by following the guide found here.
+You can set up your Virtual Canary from within your Console using remote management by following the guide found here.